druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

 ## 4. Early Stopping

-If, while evaluating a hyperparameter combination, the evaluation metric is not improving in training, or just not improving enough to beat our best to date, we can discard a combination before fully training on it. *Early stopping* of unsuccessful training runs increases the speed and effectiveness of our search.
+If, while evaluating a hyperparameter combination, the evaluation metric is not improving in training, or just not improving fast enough to beat our best to date, we can discard a combination before fully training on it. *Early stopping* of unsuccessful training runs increases the speed and effectiveness of our search.

 XGBoost and LightGBM helpfully provide early stopping callbacks to check on training progress and stop a training trial early ([XGBoost](https://xgboost.readthedocs.io/en/latest/python/callbacks.html) ; [LightGBM](https://lightgbm.readthedocs.io/en/latest/pythonapi/lightgbm.early_stopping.html#lightgbm.early_stopping)).
-HyperOpt, Optuna, and Ray use these callbacks to stop bad trials quickly, and accelerate performance.
+Hyperopt, Optuna, and Ray use these callbacks to stop bad trials quickly, and accelerate performance.

 In this post, we will use Asynchronous Successive Halving Algorithm (*[ASHA](https://arxiv.org/abs/1810.05934)*) for early stopping, described in this [blog post](https://blog.ml.cmu.edu/2018/12/12/massively-parallel-hyperparameter-optimization/).